Spiffmeister/FaADE.jl/docs/src/SATs.md

 SBP_operators.SATs
 ```

-Users can use the generic SBP operator
+Users can create a generic SBP operator with the function,
 ```@docs
 SBP_operators.SATs.SAT
 ```
+Note that this requires users to first create a boundary condition with [`BoundaryConditions`](@ref)

 ## Boundary operators

-The following are for boundary conditions on either side of the domain.
+The following are for boundary conditions
 ```@docs
 SBP_operators.SATs.SAT_Dirichlet
 SBP_operators.SATs.SAT_Neumann
 ```

-If periodic boundaries are applied to both sides of the domain.
+If periodic boundaries are applied
 ```@docs
 SBP_operators.SATs.SAT_Periodic
 ```

 If a domain is split along some boundary then the following matches the values at the interface.